zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DropDownList.md

     ?>

 ### cascadeFrom
-Use it to set the Id of the parent DropDownList.
+Use it to set the Id of the parent dropdownlist widget.
+Help topic showing how cascading functionality works

 #### Returns
 `\Kendo\UI\DropDownList`